fbpx skip to Main Content

 Once you're at the bottom of the hill the tarmac ends.
 There are three main areas to explore – the Organ Pipes, Rosette Rock and Tessellated Pavement.

-You can see all the areas on the Organ Pipes National Park map on a large board at the main entrance or within the park office when its open, but everything is well signed and it's hard to get lost.
+You can see all the areas on the Organ Pipes National Park map on a large board at the main entrance or within the park office when it’s open, but everything is well signed and it’s hard to get lost.

 Organ Pipes National Park Map